Arondondon/SDKprotocol/SDKProtocol.md

 #### Contract

 `Contract` is an abstract entity.
 It contains abstract methods to call _read_ and _write_ functions of smart contracts.
-It's the base class to `EthContract` and others that are planned to be implemented to work with other blockchains on the SNET platform.
+It's the base entity to `EthContract` and others that are planned to be implemented to work with other blockchains on the SNET platform.

 ---